maruizj/gnupg-security-manual/Readme.md

 - [x] Add Examples for phone devices
 - [ ] Add Github repository for password store
+- [ ] Add More colors, more images
+- [ ] Add More info specifc about sharing storages

 See the [open issues](https://github.com/CG-CIS/tools-container-creator/issues) for a full list of proposed features (and known issues).